FRINXrepo/docs-public/_posts/2016-08-31-using-the-frinx-api-bundle.md

 published: true
 post_date: 2016-08-31 13:41:48
 ---
-To use the following functionality, first enter the following command within the karaf console in order to install:

-    feature:install frinx-installer-backend

 The API is based on REST services.
 This means that functionality can be tested using CURL.
 This bundle consists of 4 services:

 **Show version**